Rainier, Washington: 19th century and establishment

-Rainier began in the 1870s as a stop on the Northern Pacific Railroad line between Kalama, Washington and Tacoma.
-Situated amidst the ‘ten al quelth’ prairies – Lushootseed for "the best yet" – it was named for its view of Mount Rainier.
-In 1890, Albert and Maria Gehrke were the first permanent settlers to homestead in Rainier; later that year a store and post office were established by Henry Harmer, who homesteaded with his wife Jessie and children on the Deschutes River near Rainier.
-Rainier was officially platted in 1891.
+By the 1840s, the prairie was used for sheep farming station under the Puget Sound Agricultural Company.
+Rainier began in the 1870s as a "Prairie Line" stop on the Northern Pacific Railroad track between Kalama, Washington, Tenino and Tacoma.
+In 1884, the town was named for its view of Mount Rainier.

+German immigrants Albert and Maria Gehrke were the first non-indigenous settlers to homestead in Rainier, arriving in 1890.
+Later that year a store and post office were established by Henry Harmer, who homesteaded with his wife Jessie and children on the Deschutes River near Rainier.
+Rainier was officially platted by George H. Ellsbury in 1891.